survivejs/react-book/manuscript/08_building_kanban.md

         + 2 hidden modules
 ```

 This means we have separate app and vendor bundles.
 In addition, styles have been pushed to a separate file.
-And on top of this we have sourcemaps and an automatically generated *index.html*.
+And on top of this, we have sourcemaps and an automatically generated *index.html*.

 T> If you have a complex project with a lot of dependencies, it is likely a good idea to use the `DedupePlugin`.
 It will find possible duplicate files and deduplicate them.
-Use `new webpack.optimize.DedupePlugin()` at your plugins definition to enable it.
+Use `new webpack.optimize.DedupePlugin()` in your plugins definition to enable it.

 W> Note that there's [a bug](https://github.com/webpack/webpack/issues/1315) in Webpack preventing this feature from working correctly at the moment!
-I.e. if you change your application code, `vendor` hash will change!
+That is, if you change your application code, the hash for `vendor` will change!

 ## Isomorphic Rendering